-After Council final action, this draft EA will support a decision by the Regional Administrator (RA) for NMFS Pacific Island Region, on behalf of the Secretary, whether to approve, disapprove, or partially approve the Council's recommendation.
-The RA will use the information in this EA to make a determination about whether the proposed action would constitute a major Federal action that has the potential to significantly affect the quality of the human environment.
+After Council final action, a draft EA will be prepared to support a decision by the Regional Administrator (RA) for NMFS Pacific Island Region, on behalf of the Secretary, whether to approve, disapprove, or partially approve the Council's recommendation.
+The RA will use the information in the EA to make a determination on whether the proposed action would constitute a major Federal action that has the potential to significantly affect the quality of the human environment.
 If NMFS determines the action would not significantly affect the quality of the environment, NMFS will prepare a Finding of No Significant Impact (FONSI).
-If NMFS determines the proposed action is a major Federal action that would significantly affect the quality of the human environment, NMFS would prepare an environmental impact statement before taking action.
+If NMFS determines the proposed action is a major Federal action that would significantly affect the quality of the human environment, NMFS will prepare an environmental impact statement before taking action.